proc7ts/supply/README.md

 Example
 =======

-The supply may represent the of registration of event listener:
+The supply may represent the registration of event listener:

 ```typescript
 import { Supply } from '@proc7ts/supply';